 Help, My Grapevine is Dripping Water!

 Grapevine bleeding may happen at any time during active growth, usually when heavy pruning has been done.
-As soil temps reach 45-48 degrees F. (7-8 C.), root growth surges, leading to a jump in xylem activity.
+As soil temps reach 45 to 48 degrees F. (7-9 C.), root growth surges, leading to a jump in xylem activity.
 Xylem is the woody support tissue that carries water and minerals from the root systems through the stem and into the leaves.

 Bleeding in grapes usually only occurs during the dormant period of growth if there is plenty of water available to the roots.
 If it has been a dry year, the vines often don’t bleed when pruned.

-So what is happening when grapes are leaking this water-like substance?
-The grapevine is drawing water, and as this water pushes against the newly cut surfaces that have not yet callused, it oozes from there.
+So, what is happening when grapes are leaking this water-like substance?
+The grapevine is drawing water, and as this water pushes against the newly cut surfaces that have not yet been callused, it oozes from there.
 The bleeding sap can last up to two weeks.

 Is there any danger to a grapevine leaking like this?
 Some suggest that low concentrations of minerals and sugars are leaking out, which are vital to the vine’s frost protection.
 So, if the vine loses this frost protection, it could be at risk in the advent of further frosts.
 Also, grapevine bleeding can affect field grafts done in the spring.